 As we move forward in the time of COVID-19, we’re being asked to incorporate new habits into our everyday routines as a way to keep our ourselves, our loved ones and our community safer and healthier.
 These habits are critical in helping slow the spread of infection in our communities, particularly as schools re-open and many students return to the classroom, either full-time or in a hybrid learning environment.

-At North Memorial Health the wellness and safety of our customers and our team members has always been a top priority, so these practices are second nature for us.
+At North Memorial Health the wellness and safety of our patients and our team members has always been a top priority, so these practices are second nature for us.
 It’s up to all of us to do our part to ensure a safer environment everywhere, not just at the hospital or clinic but in our schools, our stores, our places of business and anywhere we may gather.
 To help us understand how to do just that, we’ve asked The Good Doctor – Dr. J. Kevin Croston, CEO of North Memorial Health – to explain how to apply four key practices – what we call the Four Pillars of Safety – to our personal lives.

 Simple Steps You Can Take to Stop the Spread

-At North Memorial Health the safety pillars are key guidelines that help us keep our customers and team members safer.
+At North Memorial Health the safety pillars are key guidelines that help us keep our patients and team members safer.
 However, they’re also good habits to incorporate as individuals to prevent the spread of COVID-19 as well as the flu and other contagious diseases.
 “But we can’t just look at each of these things as separate activities,” says Dr. Croston.
 “We need to understand how masks, social distancing, good hygiene, and health screenings work together to keep us safe and well.
 “In other words, Dr. Croston says, we have to combine all four into our ongoing routine.

 Pillar #1: Wear a Mask